Still Life with Books: Reception

 In the book, Crowning Glories Netherlandish Realism and the French Imagination During the Reign of Louis XIV, Harriet Stone called the painting "complex and richly inconsistent".
 Writing for The New York Review of Books, Benjamin Moser stated that the painting is a "large and deceptively simple work".
 Writing for Financial Times, Jackie Wullschläger referred to the painting as, "vanitas of leather bindings and shriveled old papers ... and meticulous Dutch realism".
 In the book, Still life Paintings from the Netherlands, 1550–1720, the authors said that "the entire work has an impulsive character".

-Pieter J.J. van Thiel stated that has said the meaning of the painting is open to debate.
-Although the painting was regarded as a vanitas Alan Chong (Currier Museum of Art and Wouter Kloek (former curator at the Rijksmuseum) have said there are no obvious vanitas symbols - like a skull or an hourglass.
+Van Thiel said the meaning of the painting is open to debate.
+Although the painting was regarded as a vanitas Alan Chong (Currier Museum of Art) and Wouter Kloek (former curator at the Rijksmuseum) have said there are no obvious vanitas symbols – like a skull or an hourglass.
 Art historian Arthur K. Wheelock Jr. saw the bread as an unmistakable reference to the Eucharist.
-Pieter J.J. van Thiel has ascribed new meaning to the painting: he stated that the ledgers are not actually books, but they are files.
+Van Thiel has ascribed new meaning to the painting: he stated that the ledgers are not actually books, but they are files.
 Unlike most scholarly books, files hold practical information like records.
 Ledgers occasionally appear in still life paintings but they are never featured so prominently as the main focus of a painting.
 The main feature of the ledger bindings may be to demonstrate their "ruinous state".
-Bindings like the ones in the painting have been featured in images of moneychangers lawyers, and tax collectors.
+Bindings like the ones in the painting have been featured in images of moneychangers, lawyers, and tax collectors.
 The degraded ledgers may represent degenerate people and the ledgers contrast with "The flawless jug, the gleaming glass of white wine and the fresh white roll."
 Those gleaming and fresh items may represent the opposite of corruption, or they may represent religion: wine and bread symbolize God for Christians.
-Pieter J.J. van Thiel called the composition ingenious; coupling the positive elements with the negative.
+Van Thiel called the composition ingenious; coupling the positive elements with the negative.
 He concluded his critical analysis by observing that there is no text or inscription which accompany the painting, and that leaves individuals to ascribe their own meaning to the items in the painting.